EvanGka/reedsy-qa-task/README.md

 1. Clone the current repo
 2. In the root directory `npm install`

 To execute the Cypress tests you have two options:

-   `npx cypress open` → opens Cypress UI for interactive runs. or
+- [ ] `npx cypress open` → opens Cypress UI for interactive runs.
-   `npx cypress run` → runs all tests headlessly in the terminal.
+- [ ] `npx cypress run` → runs all tests headlessly in the terminal.

 (Reports + screenshots auto-generated in cypress/reports)